gonutz/d3d9/README.md

 # Help improve this library

-Only real world use and feedback can improve the usability of this library, so please use it, fork it, send pull requests and issue issues to help bring Direct3D to Go!
+Only real world use and feedback can improve the usability of this library, so please use it, fork it, send pull requests and create issues to help bring Direct3D to Go!